CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

 * Going forward (unless you’re giving directions)
 * In order to (extra words that usually mean the same thing as “to”)
 * One-stop shop (we’re the government, not a big box store.)

-### Historic / historical
+{{% /filter-item %}}

+{{% filter-item "Historic / historical" %}}
 In general usage, historic refers to what is important in history.

-Example:  A historic summit meeting between the prime ministers
+* **Example:**  A historic summit meeting between the prime ministers

 Historical applies more broadly to whatever existed in the past, whether it was important or not.

-Example:  A historical department, the City eliminated the Department of Horse and Buggies in 1909.
+* **Example:**  A historical department, the City eliminated the Department of Horse and Buggies in 1909.

-### Inclusive language
+{{% /filter-item %}}

+{{% filter-item "Inclusive language" %}}
 The City of Philadelphia uses language that is inclusive regardless of age, ancestry, color, disability, domestic or sexual violence victim status, ethnicity, familial status, gender identity, marital status, national origin, race, religion, sex, or sexual orientation.
 To that end, we always write with a person-first perspective.

+#### Age
-* **Age**: Unless it is important for the reader to know, don’t reference a person’s age.
+Unless it is important for the reader to know, don’t reference a person’s age.

+#### Disability

-* **Disability**: When writing about those with disabilities, we use people-first language.
+When writing about those with disabilities, we use people-first language.

-	Example: Children with Cerebral Palsy have benefited from the program.
+* **Example:** Children with Cerebral Palsy have benefited from the program.

 We also make sure that any disability is correctly identified.

-	Example: The program serves over 3,000 individuals who are classified with a spectrum disorder.
-NOT The program serves over 3,000 autistic people.
+* **Example:** The program serves over 3,000 individuals who are classified with a spectrum disorder.
+  * NOT: The program serves over 3,000 autistic people.

+#### Hearing
-* **Hearing**: Use the term “deaf” as an adjective to describe those with significant hearing loss.
+Use the term “deaf” as an adjective to describe those with significant hearing loss.
 One can also use the term “partially deaf” or “hard of hearing” for those with less significant hearing loss.

+#### Vision

-* **Vision**: A person without vision is blind.
+A person without vision is blind.
 A person with some vision can be “legally blind” or is identified as having “low vision.”

+#### Gender and sexuality
-* **Gender and sexuality**: Whenever possible, use neutral language for titles.
+Whenever possible, use neutral language for titles.

-	Example: Chairperson, firefighter, police officer.
+* **Example:** Chairperson, firefighter, police officer.

+#### LGBT
-  *  LGBT: Refer to the LGTB or LGBTQ community as a single acronym, although a reference to the meaning, spelled out, should be included for first reference.
+Refer to the LGTB or LGBTQ community as a single acronym, although a reference to the meaning, spelled out, should be included for first reference.

-Example: Jones has long been a champion of the lesbian, gay, bisexual, transgender, queer (LGBTQ) community and reaffirmed his commitment in a the speech on Thursday.
+* **Example:** Jones has long been a champion of the lesbian, gay, bisexual, transgender, queer (LGBTQ) community and reaffirmed his commitment in a the speech on Thursday.

 Use the following as adjectives, but never as nouns: